Trinity Church, Princeton: Twentieth century

 Through the 1920s, 1930s, and early 1940s, Trinity slowly grew with Princeton.
 The growth of Princeton Township (surrounding the borough) and today's extensive suburbs were yet to come.
 During the baby boom of the late 1940s and the 1950s, Trinity experienced explosive growth in young families with children, with a burgeoning Sunday school (at one point claiming five hundred members).
 Through that period the parish ministry remained essentially traditional, with outreach a minor component and the rector and assisting clergy very much in charge.
 During the 1950s, a large parish hall (Pierce Hall), kitchen and meeting room were built to accommodate the growing demands for space.

 The 1960s witnessed a devastating fire (1963) and reconstruction in the church proper, as well as the beginning of two enduring outreach efforts: Trinity Counseling Service and All Saints' Church, which was created in 1960 as a neighborhood church to serve the fast-growing eastern end of Princeton Township with its own vicar.
 A stone church with parish house was built at the outset, and it quickly became independent.
 The two parishes share Trinity-All Saints' Cemetery, next to All Saints', and some other undeveloped property at the site of All Saints'.
 All Saints' was the brainchild of the Rev. Dr. John Vernon Butler, rector from 1948 to 1959.
 Dr. Butler, a strong leader, followed the Rev. Arthur Lee Kinsolving (1940–47), who had moved to New York City to lead St. James's, Madison Avenue.
 Butler served 11 years, then became dean of New York's Cathedral of St. John the Divine, and later rector of Trinity Church, New York.

 Next, the Rev. Robert Spears saw Trinity through the fire and rebuilding of the mid-1960s, and after seven years' tenure became bishop of the Episcopal Diocese of Rochester, New York.
 The Rev. James Whittemore served from 1967 to 1977, during which Trinity evolved into something like its modern form, with expanded lay leadership, liturgical renewal, a revised church, enlarged facilities, and a more diverse and welcoming congregation.
-A long-awaited moment came when parishioner and clergy staff member the Rev. Daphne Hawkes—who remains a volunteer associate clergy—was ordained to the priesthood at Trinity, the first woman priest in the Diocese of New Jersey.
+A long-awaited moment came when parishioner and clergy staff member the Rev. Daphne Hawkes was ordained to the priesthood at Trinity, the first woman priest in the Diocese of New Jersey.
 Whittemore left to head the Seamen's Church Institute in New York City, now led by former interim rector the Rev. Jean Smith.

 The Rev. John Crocker Jr. came to Trinity in 1977 from the Episcopal chaplaincy at MIT and served until his retirement in 1989.
 His tenure included expanded outreach, consolidation of the many liturgical changes of the preceding years, and planning for needed facility improvements.
 In 1991, after an extended interim period, the Ven.
 Leslie Smith, archdeacon of the neighboring Diocese of Newark, became Trinity's next rector, serving until his retirement in mid-2006.
-The current rector is the Reverend Paul Jeanes.